YairCCastillo/Sierpinski-XXX/README.md

 # Sierpinski-XXX
- An analysis of the harmonic function of a variation of the Sierpinski triangle fractal, which we call Sierpinski's Triangle XXX
+ An analysis of the harmonic function of a variation of the Sierpinski triangle fractal, which we call Sierpinski's Triangle XXX.

  The Sierpinski's Triangle XXX is a variation from the original Sierpinski's Triangle, in the follow Figure we show the first 3 iterations: